Disk encryption theory: Problem definition

 A method provides good confidentiality if the only information such an adversary can determine over time is whether the data in a sector has or has not changed since the last time they looked.

 The second property requires dividing the disk into several sectors, usually 512 bytes (4096 bits) long, which are encrypted and decrypted independently of each other.
 In turn, if the data is to stay confidential, the encryption method must be tweakable; no two sectors should be processed in exactly the same way.
 Otherwise, the adversary could decrypt any sector of the disk by copying it to an unused sector of the disk and requesting its decryption.
+Whereas a purpose of a usual block cipher $E_K$ is to mimic a random permutation for any secret key $K$, the purpose of tweakable encryption $E_K^T$ is to mimic a random permutation for any secret key $K$ and any known tweak $T$.

 The third property is generally non-controversial.
 However, it indirectly prohibits the use of stream ciphers, since stream ciphers require, for their security, that the same initial state not be used twice (which would be the case if a sector is updated with different data); thus this would require an encryption method to store separate initial states for every sector on disk—seemingly a waste of space.
 The alternative, a block cipher, is limited to a certain block size (usually 128 or 256 bits).
 Because of this, disk encryption chiefly studies chaining modes, which expand the encryption block length to cover a whole disk sector.
 The considerations already listed make several well-known chaining modes unsuitable: ECB mode, which cannot be tweaked, and modes that turn block ciphers into stream ciphers, such as the CTR mode.

 These three properties do not provide any assurance of disk integrity; that is, they don't tell you whether an adversary has been modifying your ciphertext.
 In part, this is because an absolute assurance of disk integrity is impossible: no matter what, an adversary could always revert the entire disk to a prior state, circumventing any such checks.
 If some non-absolute level of disk integrity is desired, it can be achieved within the encrypted disk on a file-by-file basis using message authentication codes.

+When taking additional space is acceptable

+Although it used to be commonly accepted that disk encryption should be length-preserving, some additional features do justify the use of extra space.
+One example is authenticated encryption, which takes extra space in exchange for guaranteeing the integrity of the sector.
+One application of this guarantee would be to prevent an attacker from triggering kernel bugs by breaking the filesystem.